 However, you should know that every case is unique.
 Many factors affect the success rate of a dental implant procedure, such as the location of the implant, the level of bone density, the presence of healthy gum, the products used, and the expertise of the dental team to name a few.
 It is therefore difficult to generalize success rates.
 Instead, success rates should be determined on a case-to-case basis.

 Dental implants are just like natural teeth and require good daily maintenance.
 Therefore, your commitment to the care of your implants as well as attending regular dental visits is important to assure the long-term success of your procedure.
 Read more about how you can limit the risk of complications here.

-Dental implants can be made up of various materials, be of different sizes and shapes, have different types of surfaces and connections to the abutment.
-It is therefore very important for your dentist to choose the right dental implant for your dental implant treatment.
+Implants can be made up of various materials, be of different sizes and shapes, and have different types of surfaces and connections to the abutment.
+It is therefore very important for your dentist to choose the right implant for your treatment.
 Here the access, training, and expertise of your dentist come in as well as their understanding of your needs and expectations.